AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/redis-tab.md

 ![Redis node roles timeline](../../assets/tools/redis-tab-3.jpg)

-This frame will indicate the loss of [!DNL Redis] service in particular roles.
+This frame indicates the loss of [!DNL Redis] service in particular roles.
 If a line dips, it indicates that the particular role that the line represents has lost a node or nodes.

 ## [!UICONTROL Connection to Redis]